Annastacia Palaszczuk: COVID-19 pandemic

 Queensland detected its first positive case of COVID-19 on 28 January 2020.
 A day later, Palaszczuk declared a public health emergency.
 The state recorded its first death from the virus on 13 March.

 Palaszczuk announced lockdown measures and state border closures from 23 March, as confirmed cases follow the worldwide trend of skyrocketing.
 Non-essential services were banned from operating, and schools and universities shut down.
-As ‘the curve’ began to flatten, Palaszczuk proceeded to gradually ease restrictions from late April, with Queensland easing most coronavirus restrictions by July.
+As 'the curve' began to flatten, Palaszczuk proceeded to gradually ease restrictions from late April, with Queensland easing most coronavirus restrictions by July.

 The most controversial part of the pandemic restrictions were state border closures.
 After being lifted to all bar Victoria in July, the border was shut to NSW and ACT again in early August after a small spike in cases in these areas.
 The state border closures met prominent criticism from NSW Premier Gladys Berejiklian, ACT Chief Minister Andrew Barr and Prime Minister Scott Morrison, particularly after a Canberra woman was denied entry into Queensland to attend her father's funeral.
 Borders were gradually lifted as cases began to ease in NSW and Victoria, until full border openings to the states on 1 December.

 Despite criticism of the state border closures from outside sources, Palaszczuk recorded high approval ratings amongst Queensland voters, recording 65% satisfaction on one Newspoll.

 During the COVID-19 pandemic, Palaszczuk announced and passed legislation for a public servant wage freeze to start from the beginning of the financial year, with Palaszczuk claiming it was necessary for future job security and creation.
 The Greens and LNP opposed the freeze, with Shadow Treasurer Tim Mander declaring the situation a 'debacle'.

-Third term: 2020–present
+Third term: 2020–2023

 2020 election

 Palaszczuk led Queensland Labor to the 2020 election and was challenged by the LNP opposition led by Deb Frecklington.

 Palaszczuk entered the 2020 election in a strong position, and was immensely popular amongst Queenslanders and voters, with her approval rating often soaring above 60%.
 In contrast, the LNP leader Deb Frecklington became increasingly unpopular amongst voters, trailing Palaszczuk as preferred premier by around 20 points and suffering negative net approval ratings.

-In order to divert voters from Frecklington's unpopularity, LNP aired many negative ads including unpopular former Deputy Premier Jackie Trad, labelling her as ‘Dodgy Jackie’ and claiming she would become premier in a leadership spill if Labor were to win the election.
-Labor's campaign exploited Frecklington's unpopularity and claimed her government would echo the fairly unpopular Newman Government.
+In order to divert voters from Frecklington's unpopularity, LNP aired many negative ads including unpopular former Deputy Premier Jackie Trad, labelling her as 'Dodgy Jackie' and claiming she would become premier in a leadership spill if Labor were to win the election.
+Labor's campaign exploited Frecklington's unpopularity and claimed her government would echo the fairly unpopular Newman government.

 Although Deputy Premier Jackie Trad was defeated in her seat of South Brisbane, it was the only seat the government lost in the election.
 Labor picked up four seats; winning 52, the LNP opposition winning just 34, a net loss of five.
 Along the way, Labor won all but five of Brisbane's 40 seats, their best showing in the capital since 2009.
 Palaszczuk declared victory on the night of the election, with Frecklington conceding and resigning from leadership the next day.